Arraiolos, Portugal Guide

 Day Trips

-2 hours by car Portalegre, nestled in the Serra de São Mamede Natural Park, offers a blend of history and natural beauty.
-Explore the historic center, visit the Portalegre Cathedral, and discover the tapestry museum.
-Enjoy hiking and exploring the surrounding park.
+30 minutes by car Portalegre, located in the Serra de São Mamede Natural Park, offers a blend of history and natural beauty.
+Explore the historic center, visit the Portalegre Cathedral, and discover the Guy Fino Museum, housed in a former palace.
+The surrounding park offers opportunities for hiking and enjoying the scenery.

-2 hours 15 minutes by car Elvas, a UNESCO World Heritage site, is a fortified city boasting impressive defensive structures, including the Amoreira Aqueduct.
-Explore the historic center, visit the forts, and learn about the city's strategic importance throughout history.
+1 hour 30 minutes by car Elvas, a UNESCO World Heritage site, is a fortified city near the Spanish border.
+Its most impressive feature is the Amoreira Aqueduct, a remarkable feat of engineering.
+Explore the historic center, visit the forts of Santa Luzia and Graça, and delve into the city's military history.

 Travel Time